sourcegraph/handbook/content/sales/interviews/mock_customer_call.md

 ## What we're looking for

 - A smart choice of the mock scenario.
 Choose one that you excel at and that gives us signal that you'd be successful at Sourcegraph.
+- Good discovery, presentation, and next steps.
 - Well-written email correspondence.
 - Efficient scheduling and agenda-setting.
-- On the call, a good intro and (if appropriate) discovery conversation.
 - Effective objection handling.
 - Product knowledge (of the product you've chosen for the mock scenario, not Sourcegraph).
 - Staying on time during the meeting.